jasonjckn/clarsec/README.markdown

      (brackets (sepBy structureDef comma)))
 ~~~~

-however, clojures `def` binding is strict and all the referenced vars have to be already defined, otherwise you get:
+However, clojures `def` binding is strict and all the referenced vars have to be already defined, otherwise you get:

     Var example/structureDef is unbound.